Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Introduction

 The progression from rigid to flexible metasurfaces has been driven by significant advancements in material science, fabrication techniques, and dynamic actuation mechanisms.
 The initial shift from rigid to flexible arrays was pioneered in the optical domain.
 The authors in \cite{kamali2016decoupling} demonstrated that using conformal dielectric metasurfaces could effectively decouple a electromagnetic function of device from its physical shape.
 This concept was applied to create ultrathin and conformal devices for applications such as lensing and cloaking \cite{cheng2016all}.
 Concurrently, research focused on developing large-area and low-cost fabrication methods, such as those using nanoslits, to make the production of flexible metasurfaces for multispectral wave manipulation more practical \cite{zhang2019large}.
 Subsequent research expanded the material platform beyond passive dielectrics to enable active and more functional devices, creating multifunctional interfaces \cite{gal2022flexible, zhou2024flexible}.

-A critical enabler for the FIMs discussed in this paper is the ability to dynamically and precisely control the surface shape.
-A key advancement in this area was the development of soft and shape-programmable surfaces actuated by fast electromagnetic control of liquid metal networks \cite{ni2022soft}.
-The authors in \cite{bai2022dynamically} demonstrated a dynamically reprogrammable surface capable of self-evolving shape morphing \cite{bai2022dynamically}.
+A critical enabler for the FIM discussed in this paper is the ability to dynamically and precisely control the surface shape. {The dynamic morphing capability of FIM is enabled by integrating a grid of micro-actuators into the flexible substrate that houses the radiating elements, in which a central controller sends signals to this actuator grid, allowing for the rapid adjustment of the metasurface into a desired 3D shape.
+In \cite{ni2022soft}, a liquid metal architecture that relies on the electromagnetic Lorentz force was proposed to implement precise and low-power element displacement of FIM.} The authors in \cite{bai2022dynamically} demonstrated a dynamically reprogrammable surface capable of self-evolving shape morphing \cite{bai2022dynamically}.
 More recently, these concepts have been extended into the microwave regime with FIMs that feature shape-guided adaptive programming \cite{li2025flexible}.
 These collective advancements in materials, fabrication, and particularly in dynamic actuation, provide the physical foundation for the FIM hardware.